 Michael Di Francesco joined the Crawford School of Public Policy in November 2019 as Senior Lecturer in Policy and Governance, specialising in public sector management.
 He was previously Associate Professor in Public Sector Management and Director of the Case Program (John L. Alford Case Library), the world’s third largest public policy and management case library, through a joint appointment at the Australia and New Zealand School of Government (ANZSOG) and the University of New South Wales (UNSW).
 Michael has held academic appointments at the University of Melbourne, University of Sydney, and Victoria University of Wellington, New Zealand.

-Michael has published extensively in the areas of public budgeting, public financial management, organisational performance evaluation, public management policy, and Australian public administration.
+Michael has published extensively in Australian public administration, including public budgeting, public financial management, organisational performance evaluation, and public management policy.
 He has twice been a recipient of the Institute of Public Administration Australia (IPAA) Sam Richardson Award for the most influential or important article published in the Australian Journal of Public Administration (AJPA).

 Michael has twice served as a Councillor with the NSW Division of IPAA, and he was an Editorial Board member of the AJPA for over a decade.

 Michael’s broad areas of expertise are public administration and public policy, with research interests in public sector management, public budgeting, public financial management, rule frameworks in public organizations, public management policy, Australian public administration, and Australian administrative history.